melaniewalsh/AI-for-Humanists/_pages/glossary.md

 toc: true
 ---

+## Attention
+Attention is an important component of BERT and other transformer models.
+At a high level, attention tells the model which pieces of input to "pay attention" to when making predictions.
+At a low level, attention is just a vector of weights over the inputs.
+Intuitively, you might expect that the model might "attend" to the words like "best" and "favorite" when doing sentiment analysis (though these attention decisions are often much less intuitive).
+You can read more about attention in this great [tutorial](https://towardsdatascience.com/deconstructing-bert-part-2-visualizing-the-inner-workings-of-attention-60a16d86b5c1).

 ## Fine-Tune
 BERT comes "pre-trained" on a large dataset of English language texts — namely, the entirety of English-language Wikipedia and a corpus of books.
 However, if you want to improve and tweak BERT to perform better on *specific kinds of texts*, you can "fine-tune" the model.